-If the results indicate a need to perform an angioplasty or stenting, one of the Interventional Cardiologists will be notified.
-If all the criteria are met, the blocked area in your heart will be repaired in a procedure known as a PCI (Percutaneous Coronary Intervention), also known as angioplasty and stenting.
+If the results indicate a need to perform an angioplasty or stenting, an interventional cardiologist will be notified immediately.
+If all criteria are met, the blocked area in your heart will be repaired in a procedure known as a percutaneous coronary intervention (PCI), also known as angioplasty and stenting.
 The stent is used to prevent the artery from closing up again.